aiman-al-masoud/deixiscript/docs/notes/cool-idea.md

 	the height of it is 10vh
 ```

-You need to implement "and", treat a comma as an "and", implement pronoun anaphora such as "it" in the Enviro, check if-then (Complex clauses), ImplyAction.
+You need to implement "and" (DONE), treat a comma as an "and", implement pronoun anaphora such as "it" in the Enviro, check if-then (Complex clauses), ImplyAction.

-# Associating a predicate to a Concept
+# Associating a predicate to a Concept (DONE)

 ```
 red is a color.